 These were all stories that were meant to paralyze the administration, spur conflict, and embarrass President Trump.
 The strategy backfired, intensifying distrust of the press by the American people.

 Like a spoiled child, the American people may vote for Trump’s opponent in 2020, whether it is Senator Cory Booker (D-NJ), otherwise known as Spartacus, or Senator Elizabeth Warren (D-MA), otherwise known as Fauxcahontas, just to keep the press quiet and help them return to their old objective: Reporting on news, not anonymous, fabricated sources.

 Less is More

 In the world of marketing, you are taught that less is more.
 The press may have missed this lesson.

 We have discovered that the newsroom has been hijacked by activists posing as journalists.
 They may believe that repeating the same story ad nauseum will mold the minds of voters.
 But what they are doing is insulting their viewers’ intelligence, particularly when they get the story repeatedly wrong.

 Saul Alinsky recommended activists prevent allies from getting bored.
 This is why the media, except CNN, regularly modifies the story.
 It went from racism to sexism to Russia – and then back to racism.
 You can expect this to be the formula for the remainder of Trump’s reign, whether that concludes in 2021 or 2025.
 Is it any surprise that the public is changing the channel on cable news?
 The coverage has become too predictable.
 When that becomes ubiquitous, leftist media executives need to remember: Don’t let the tactic drag on for too long.

 What do you think of the left’s coverage of President Donald Trump?
-Let us know in the comments section!We value your comments!
-Please weigh in on our comment section below.
+Let us know in the comments section!Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com